scriptcs-contrib/scriptcs-rebus/README.md

 	Require<RebusScriptBus>()
 		.ConfigureBus("myOwnBus")
-		.WithScriptFile("start.csx")
+		.With.AScriptFile("start.csx")
 			.UseMono()
 		.Send()

 Now the Mono compiler is set as execution engine, the script will be compiled.
 A scenario like this could also be relevant when doing cross-platform development.

 #### Logging
-In some cases it might be great to see some debugging output in the host console.
+In many cases it might be great to see some debugging output.

 	Require<RebusScriptBus>()
 		.ConfigureBus("myOwnBus")
-		.WithScriptFile("start.csx")
-			.UseLogging()
+		.With.AScriptFile("start.csx")
+			.Log.ToConsole()
 		.Send()

-This sets the loglevel to Debug, instead of Info which is default.
-This feature is only relevant in a limited number of cases where the host is a console application.
+This will send log entries of `LogLevel.Info` to the client's console.
+You can change the log level like this:

+	Require<RebusScriptBus>()
+		.ConfigureBus("myOwnBus")
+		.With.AScriptFile("start.csx")
+			.Log.ToConsole(LogLevel.Debug)
+		.Send()

+You can add your own log handler by implementing the `IReceiveLogEntries` interface.
+Then register the log handler like this:

+	Require<RebusScriptBus>()
+		.ConfigureBus("myOwnBus")
+		.With.AScriptFile("start.csx")
+			.Log.To<RollingFile>()
+		.Send()

 #### Using Script Packs
 Script packs are really just NuGet packages used for hiding boilerplate code of common frameworks.
 Therefore, if you download and reference a script pack, it will be made available to the script without any further.